BIOP/coLoc/.github/ISSUE_TEMPLATE/🃏-new-card-🃏.md

 ---
-name: "New card \U0001F0CF"
+name: "\U0001F0CF New card \U0001F0CF"
 about: You have an awesome idea and you would like to propose a new card for the game!
 title: ''
-labels: enhancement
+labels: enhancement, new card
 assignees: romainGuiet

 ---